erdai007/master_project_all_file_included/README.md

 ./preprocess_v2
 ----
-This is the folder containing some of the attempts on data preprocessing, mainly corresponds to the work done in week 17(Feb.19.2024-Feb.25.2024) of the academic year.
+This is the folder containing some of the attempts at data preprocessing, mainly corresponding to the work done in week 17(Feb.19.2024-Feb.25.2024) of the academic year.

 ./scripts
 ----